Social Media Marketing Etiquette: How To Be Successful, Not Annoying

 What kind of social media personality are you?
 Are you a listener?
 Are you a continual retweeter?
 A super sharer?
 A thought leader?
 A social media expert?
 Or, are you just an asshole?

-But seriously, it’s good to know what your fans and followers enjoy when it comes to their time on social networks.
-For example, the recent popularity of NFL sports betting sites has highlighted a significant interest among your audience in sports-related content and interactive betting discussions.
-Understanding these interests helps determine what they want to see, hear, share, and respond to.
-It’s also important to be aware of the faux pas that lose you fans or result in negative or no engagement.
+But seriously, it’s good to know what your fans and followers enjoy when it comes to their time on social networks, as well as what they want to see, hear, share and respond to.
+It’s also important to be aware of the faux pas that lose you fans, or result in negative or no engagement.
 I’ve noticed a handful of things that really seem to work, and others that don’t.

 What People Like